vzakharchenko/forge-sql-orm/README.md

   .executeRawSQL<Users>("SELECT * FROM users");
 ```

-## CRUD Operations
+## Modify Operations

-Forge-SQL-ORM provides multiple approaches for CRUD operations, each with different characteristics:
+Forge-SQL-ORM provides multiple approaches for Modify operations, each with different characteristics:

 ### 1. Versioned Operations with Cache Management (Recommended)